THE SIGNIFICANCE OF NUMBERS IN SCRIPTURE

 Total 666

-The total of the Roman numbers is 666 [the “M” for 1,000 is two “Ds” back to back; there are only 6 Roman numerals].
+The total of the Roman numbers is 666 [the 'M' for 1,000 is two 'Ds' back to back; there are only 6 Roman numerals].
 666 is the number of the Beast.
 Caesar was Rome and Rome was Caesar and Caesar claimed to be a god.
-The word for “god” in Greek is theos.
-Caesar god is Caesar (or in Greek, kaisar) theos.
+The word for "god" in Greek is theos.
+Caesar god in Greek is kaisar theos.
 The gematria is:

 K 20